 Greece's Public Power on track to phase out 40% of targeted coal capacity by year-end

-ATHENS (Reuters) - Greece’s Public Power Corp.
-(PPC) will have decommissioned by the end of the year more than a third of a total of 3.4 gigawatts of coal-fired capacity that it plans to phase out by 2023, its chief executive officer said on Thursday.
+ATHENS, June 24 (Reuters) - Greece's Public Power Corp.
+(PPC) (DEHr.AT) will have decommissioned by the end of the year more than a third of a total of 3.4 gigawatts of coal-fired capacity that it plans to phase out by 2023, its chief executive officer said on Thursday.

 PPC, which is 51% state-owned and the country's biggest power utility, expects to have all its coal-powered plants switched off by 2025, earlier than an original target of 2028, to reduce carbon emissions under Greece's plan to help the European Union meet its climate change targets.